meeshkan/unmock-js/README.md

 Unmock uses [`sinon`](https://sinonjs.org) spies to help you compose (great) expectations.

 > In general, try to write expectations using spies instead of hardcoded values.
 Instead of `expect(res).toEqual({foo: "bar", baz: true })`, favor `expect(res).toEqual({ ...spy.getRequestBody(), baz: true })`

+Assuming you have defined a service using

+## OpenAPI

 ## Recording